niklaushirt/cp4waiops-public/README.md

 # Welcome to the CloudPak for Watson AIOps Demo Assets

-A Story-Telling demo showcasing Watson AIOps with integration of Instana, Humio, Slack, Event Manager (NetCool Operations Insights - NOI), AI Manager, and much more.
+A Story-Telling demo showcasing IBM AIOps with integration of Instana, ELK, Slack, and much more.
 The story explains how a broken website will be fixed .

 Different flavors of this demo are available, reaching from a very flexible, PowerPoint based click-through demo down to your very own installation, so you can pick the level which is most applicable for your situation.

 ### The different levels of demo that I have made available:

 1. ### [Show it - Offline Click Through Demo](#-show-it---offline-click-through-demo)

-	🚨 **New version including: CP4WAIOPS 3.4, Turbonomic and Instana**

 	> 	Simple PowerPoint based demo.
 Feels like the real thing and cannot go wrong.